Hieu-with-love/tech-shop-hcmute/README.md

 7. **Create a Pull Request**: Go to the original repository and create a pull request from your forked repository.
 Provide a clear description of your changes and why they should be merged.

 We appreciate your contributions and look forward to working together to improve TechShopHCMUTE!

-## Note:

-1. I created account admin at the first times running project.
-    Default admin account:
-    ```
-    usernmae: admin
-    password: admin
-    ```
-2. I also created some users at the first times running project.
-You can see it in `ApplicationInit` file.